Are you getting mixed signals from him?

 Or is it because he’s scared of getting hurt.

-The good news is, men aren’t nearly as hard to read as their male counterparts.
+The good news is that men aren’t nearly as hard to read as their female counterparts.

 1) He acts differently around you